cypherpunk-academy/2064/en/047_2064_Special_Command.md

 You heard a soft whimper from the lower floor.
 They both listened.

-Lasse: "Where is Fortunato anyway?
+Lasse: "Where is Fortunato, anyway?
 Was he there?"

 Sigur: "Sure.
 But I didn't see him."

 Lasse looked carefully around the corner, down the stairs into the living room.
-Fortunato lay on one of the armchairs, tied to his hands and feet, with tape over his mouth and a similar red head as Sigur.
+Fortunato lay in one of the armchairs, his hands, and feet tied together, with tape over his mouth and a similar red face as Sigur.
 Lasse ran there and freed him.
 Fortunato let himself sink into the armchair and rubbed his arms.
-Sigur joined in, and so the group sat around the living room table like the night before.
+Sigur joined in, and so the group sat around the living room table as the night before.

-Fortunato, breathing heavily: "With you we experience things!"
+Fortunato, breathing heavily: "With you, we experience things!"

 Lasse and Sigur looked at each other.
 Sigur closed his eyes, shook his head slightly and hissed to Lasse: "I just want to get out of here."